signature-opensource/CK-Configuration/CK.Configuration/ConfigurationSection/README.md

   - `ImmutableConfigurationSection?
 TryLookupSection( string path, out int distance )`
   - `IEnumerable<ImmutableConfigurationSection> LookupAllSection( string path )`
   - `IEnumerable<(ImmutableConfigurationSection,int)> LookupAllSectionWithDistance( string path )`

+### The bad parts.

+Based on the previous "good" methods, extension methods have been defined:

-- Extension methods that parse, warn, with or without a default value for `boolean`, `int`, `TimeSpan`, `DateTime`, `Double` and `Enum`.
+- Parse, warn, with or without a default value for `boolean`, `int`, `TimeSpan`, `DateTime`, `Double` and `Enum`.

   Current helpers are not good enough.
 Below are the double helpers.